Telenet Group: Digital Terrestrial Television: Teletenne

 On 21 June 2012, Telenet launched its pay TV digital terrestrial television based on DVB-T technology, called Teletenne.
 The service has been closed down in 2014 due to low success.

-Television channels: SBS Belgium
+Television channels: Play Media

 In 2014, Telenet acquired a 50% share of De Vijver Media from Sanoma, which owns SBS Belgium with the channels VIER and VIJF.

 On 6 October 2016, SBS launched a third channel: ZES.
 SBS Belgium and Mediahuis co-launched a Flemish version of the radio NRJ on 3 September 2018.

 In 2018, Telenet acquired the shares of De Vijver Media's two other shareholders, Mediahuis and the duo Wouter Vandenhaute and Erik Watté, taking it full control of SBS Belgium.

 On 28 January 2021, Vier, Vijf and Zes were rebranded as Play4, Play5, Play6 and the launch of a new free online video-on-demand service GoPlay, and a fourth channel Play7 launching on 2 April.

+In 2023, SBS Belgium is renamed to Play Media.
+Play Media is since 2023 also co-owner of radio Play Nostalgie.